jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-2024+Objectives.md

   - Data generated by disaster recovery and business continuity programs

 - 6.3.1 Account management
-  - Preferred attacker techniques for obtaining privilege user access include:
+  - Preferred attacker techniques for obtaining privileged user access include:
     - compromising an existing privileged account: mitigated through use of strong authentication (strong passwords and multifactor), and by admins use of privileged accounts only for specific tasks
     - privilege escalation of a regular account or creation of a new account: these approaches can be mitigated by paying attention to the creation, modification, and use of user accounts